yzyGavin/OpenRadar-Routes/README.md

 # flightgear

 The Folders for each airport should be placed in OpenRadar/Data/Routes

 Currently working on:

 KMHT - Manchester, NH

 KBOS - Boston, MA

 Someday List

 Portland, ME

 Burlington, VT

 KASH - Nashua, NH

 Rochester, NY

-Airports that are a part of the Arctic Network
+Airports that are a part of the VA / Arctic Network

 KLSV - Nellis